PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 An institution should not first ask what identity stands before it.

-It should ask what happened.
+It should ask:

-What facts exist.
+- what happened;
+- what facts exist;

-What rights are affected.
+- what rights are affected;

-What evidence can be tested.
+- what evidence can be tested;

-What procedure applies.
+- what procedure applies;

-What decision protects the common framework.
+- what decision protects the common framework.

 An institution cannot have an identity.
 It must have a function.